Rugby : Munster Team and its homecoming:

 To write anything about this Munster Team and its homecoming is almost an impossible feat to do it justice.

 Sheets of rain!
 One very long downpour that lasted all day.
 Still, we stood shoulder to shoulder, soaked to the skin, by the majestic Shannon.
 Shoulder to shoulder Treaty Stone et all.
-A red flag hung appropriately from King Johns Castle reading “The Red Army”.
-And there, almost like a mirage, majestically appeared three mounted police men fronting the open top coach with the European Cup held high.
+A red flag hung appropriately from Limerick Castle, reading “The Red Army”.
+And there, almost like a mirage, majestically appeared three mounted police men fronting the open-top coach with the European Cup held high.
 Along the side of the castle and proudly faced the historic Thomond Bridge.
 It seemed a common thread of years gone by with today’s hero’s – our very own Munster Team.
 Medieval to Millennium – Proud Munster!!
 Team & Supporters Men, Women and Children of Proud Munster.
-Proudly they marched over Thomond bridge – Mighty Munster on the move!
+Proudly, they marched over Thomond bridge – Mighty Munster on the move!

 Munster Rugby Win 2006

 On the 20 May 2006, Limerick came to a standstill as Munster were in the final of the Heineken Rugby Cup.
 In the run-up to the match, Limerick city was awash with red, the colour of the Munster Team.
 That day a large screen was erected on O’Connell Street and hundreds of supporters turned out in their reds to cheer on the team and watch the match.

 [Best_Wordpress_Gallery id=”3″ gal_title=”rugby”]